Counterinsurgency and state-building in the Sinai?

-"We are looking to Syria with concern because the growing Iranian presence in the country."
+"We are looking to Syria with concern because of the growing Iranian presence in the country."

 As Islamic State's territories crumble, the conflicts in the region enter a new phase.